-Mr. Boehme and Ms. Caldwell work with the FSLC team and occasionally provide direct support to the high school counsellors but most frequently are involved with direct interaction with students conducting student observations, assessments and consultation with teachers and parents in the development of individual education plans.
+Mr. Boehme and Ms. Caldwell work with the FSLC team and occasionally provide direct support to the Academic Advisors but most frequently are involved with direct interaction with students conducting student observations, assessments and consultation with teachers and parents in the development of individual education plans.

 - Being familiar with assistive technology in support of education programming